boolean-uk/database-design/user-stories.md

 - As a customer, so I can decide which movie I want to watch, I want to see a list of movies.
 - As a theater owner, so I can manage the movies shown at the cinema, I want to update the list of movies.
 - As a customer, so that I can go see a movie, I want to be able to buy a ticket.
+- As a customer, so that I can go see a movie, I want to receive my ticket through email.
+- As a customer, so that select a movie I like, I want to see a list of available movies.
 - As a theater owner, so that I can keep track of my customers, I want to see a list of my customers
 - As a theater owner, so that I know which movies are popular, I want to know what tickets a customer has bought
 - As a theater owner, so that I can know what screens are used, I want to know what screens are currently booked for a movie